The Streets of Paris Workshop

-Experience the “moveable feast” of Paris during spring or fall, with the glorious light and weather of these seasons, and participate in a photography workshop led by Peter Turnley, one of the most prominent photographers of Paris life of his generation.
+Experience the “moveable feast” of Paris during spring, with the glorious light and weather of this season, and participate in a photography workshop led by Peter Turnley, one of the most prominent photographers of Paris life of his generation.
 No matter when you visit, this city is an experience of a lifetime.

 Students will spend much time exploring and photographing the rich daily life of Paris.
 They will be exposed to the work of many of the greatest photographers of all time who, at one time or another, have documented the Paris scene: Kertesz, Doisneau, Cartier-Bresson, Brassai, Atget, Izis, Ronis, Boubat, Ronis and Turnley, among others.
 Students will visit many of the rich museum spaces for photography in Paris, will meet several prominent members of the Paris photographic community and get to meet one of the greatest black and white printers of all time.
 Students will be encouraged to work on their own personal portrait of the daily life of the city.